Inside this article:

 You'll use this if you want to create a dropdown menu that pulls information from another table.
 For example, a list of projects associated with tasks, or objectives associated with key results.
 To create a lookup column:

-- Click the column and choose format column
+- Click the add column button

 - Select which table you want to pull from